-Nurses are not inferior to physicians; both are diverse disciplines that play critical roles in patient care.
+Nurses are not inferior to physicians; both are diverse disciplines that play critical roles in inpatient care.

 Although nurses may suggest the plan of care for a specific patient, the final decision lies with the doctor.
 RNs must adhere to their scope of practice to avoid risking their patients’ lives and careers.

-Each profession should stick to their roles to prevent malpractices and lapses in the medical sector.
+Each profession should stick to its roles to prevent malpractices and lapses in the medical sector.

 Registered nurse differs from physicians in training and job descriptions; this notwithstanding, they should all be treated as equals in the healthcare team.